SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/udef/page-1-fields.md

 When you select a name in the **User group** list, the available page 1 fields for the selected user group are displayed under **Fields 1**, **2** and **3**.

 > [!NOTE]
-> User groups are defined in the **Lists** screen, and the group that a user belongs to is defined in the **Users** screen.
+> User groups are defined in the **Lists** screen, and the group that a user belongs to is defined in the Users screen.

 If you select **(all user groups)** in the **User group** list, select a field or fields and save the setup, the same selection of fields will apply to all user groups in SuperOffice CRM.
 If you then select a specific user group, you can override the existing field setup for just this group by using a different specification.
-If you do not specify anything in a field, it is left empty – since the override applies to all three fields irrespective of their contents.
+If you do not specify anything in a field, it is left empty – because the override applies to all three fields irrespective of their contents.

 > [!NOTE]
 > You must publish an override for a single user group *after* you specify a setup for all user groups.
-If you don't, it will not take effect.
+Otherwise, it will not take effect.

 <!-- Referenced links -->